A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Organic spectroscopy is the study of the interaction of light with organic molecules.
+Organic spectroscopy is the study of the interaction of electromagnetic radiation (light) with organic molecules.
 It is a powerful tool for identifying and characterizing organic compounds, and for understanding their structure and reactivity.
+Different types of spectroscopy provide complementary information, allowing for a comprehensive analysis.

 Basic Concepts